 Me: Is there an overall plan to this series or is it just a random collection of stories?

 Banff: A bit of both.
 When the series first stared it was just a random selection of stories, but as I found I enjoyed creating the stories, so I started to get ideas about what I would like to achieve and do with the series.
-(Some ideas are on a Star Wars scale (big sets) with a cast of thousands.
+(Some of my ideas are on a Star Wars scale (big sets) with a cast of thousands.
 Sadly, these ideas have to remain as ideas.
 I have to stick to what is achievable).
 I now have a rough map of how the series will progress and how it will end, assuming I still have the energy and enthusiasm.
-Each story adds to the overall pushing forward of the story.
+Each story adds to the overall pushing forward of the storyline.

 Me: Do you leave clues or Easter eggs in the series?